Every Girl Needs A Gay Best Friend (Or Not)

 Watching dramatized and plausibly scripted catfights between gay men on the “Real Housewives” might make for good viewership, but it isn’t funny.
 Reducing these men to an accessory is not just dehumanizing, but sets a standard of dehumanization for everybody because if one group of people can be commoditized, than any group can.
 Being a feminist isn’t just about women’s rights: it’s about the belief that no person should be treated differently due to their gender, sexual orientation or any other aspect of their identity.
 A trait with which we were born shouldn’t define us let alone put us on a shopping list next to Louboutins.

-More articles in WMC FBomb by Category: Economy, Feminism, LGBTQIA, Media
+More articles by Category: Economy, Feminism, LGBTQIA, Media

-More articles in WMC FBomb by Tag: Activism and advocacy, Social media, Sexuality, Television, Advertising, Film
+More articles by Tag: Activism and advocacy, Social media, Sexuality, Television, Advertising, Film